Let’s Talk Coaching

 The power of coaching lies in its definition.
-Imagine how great your organization could be if your people leaders had an opportunity to work with a partner – someone solely focused on them – to establish goals for themselves, their teams and their organization AND create plans for achieving those goals.
+Imagine how great your organization could be if your people leaders had an opportunity to work with a partner – someone solely focused on them – to establish goals for themselves, their teams, and their organization AND create plans for achieving those goals.

 How could an experience like this change the performance of your people leaders?
 How could it impact their engagement and commitment to your organization?
 What could the cascading effect of these partnerships be on all the employees in your organization?

 Ponder these questions for now.
 In my next blog, I’ll share some data on the benefits of coaching!
-If you wish to discuss MEA’s Coaching Services, please schedule time to meet with me.
+If you wish to discuss MEA’s Coaching Services, please schedule a time to meet with me.